fbpx

 Fritz Clingroth ’24, archaeology and art history double major at The College of Wooster

-Fritz Clingroth ’24, archaeology and art history double major at The College of Wooster, had a hand in an archaeological excavation of an ancient mosque in Israel as part of a 2023 summer field experience.
+Fritz Clingroth ’24, archaeology and art history double major at The College of Wooster, had a hand in an archaeological excavation of an ancient synagogue in Israel as part of a 2023 summer field experience.
 Because of the experience, his handiwork, name, and the College were acknowledged in the April 2024 issue of National Geographic that featured a story about the excavation.
 The magazine feature, “Surprising Scenes in Stone,” highlighted the excavation of the ancient synagogue in Huquq, Israel, and its amazingly well-preserved floor mosaics.

 Clingroth was one of a handful of student volunteers from across the globe who helped last summer with the archaeological excavation project of Jodi Magness, professor of early Judaism at the University of North Carolina at Chapel Hill.
 The work at the site that Magness has been excavating for more than a decade gave Clingroth the opportunity to combine his interest in archaeology and Israeli history toward his goal of becoming a conservator.